The challenge is not understanding JCA.

 Q10: How can sponsors prepare strategically for JCA now?

-Q11: When should sponsors start preparing their JCA evidence package?
+Q11: When should sponsors start preparing for JCA?

-Q12: Who actually owns JCA readiness inside a company?
+Q12: Who owns JCA readiness inside a company?

 Q13: Isn’t patient strategy just an extra cost?